Khan/OpenResponses/Readme.md

 http://YOUR-SERVER.com/?flowID=myFlow&classCode=OaklandHigh
 ```

+Add `&fallbackUser=true` to the URL to become a user whose answer can be shown multiple times to another user, but only as a last resort.
+This is important for setting up new cohorts.

 # Managing students

 You can control the range of pages students are permitted to reach (and see their work live) by visiting this URL: